CodeConfluence/Django-OpenAI-Chatbot/README.md

 # 🤖 SocialBrain 💬

 ## 🌟 Introduction
 Welcome to the SocialBrain Chatbot repository! 🚀 This project allows users to create custom AI-powered chatbots that interact with users based on pre-defined instructions and knowledge bases.
-The platform offers a seamless and intuitive interface for managing chatbots, enabling both personal and public usage scenarios.
+The platform offers a seamless and intuitive interface for managing chatbots, enabling both personal and public usage.

 ## 💡 Project Features
 - **Custom AI Agents:** 🧠 Create and configure AI chatbots with user-defined instructions and knowledge base files.